asialasr/excel-diff/README.md

 # excel-diff
 ## Overview
-This project is a (currently shoddy) diff-tool for excel files.
+This project is a (currently rather shoddy) diff-tool for excel files.
 It isn't particularly well tested at the moment, but it is able to detect added & deleted sheets, modified sheets, and modified cells.
 It takes as input the path to two excel files and outputs a single excel file which is formatted to show added, deleted, and modified cells and uses prefixes on the tab names to indicate new, deleted, and modified tabs.

 I haven't gotten a chance to work on this in a while, but hope to get back to it soon to clean it up and test it better.